 There are over 4,500 episodes of Sesame Street, many of which are primarily lost to the fans.
 We’re reviewing some of the best, strangest, and rarest episodes out there in our series Sesame Rewind!

 I’m going to be honest with you all: these are scary times.
 Every day, we hear new information about a terrible virus, and like all of us, I’m desperate for some level-headed guidance.

 The CDC?
 The WHO?
 Sure.
 They’re legitimately the right people to turn to right now.
 But what if I want information about diseases delivered to me by puppets?
-Where can Elmo, I mean, Evan, learn more?
+Where can Elmo, I mean, Becca, learn more?